Skip to main content

 Native application

 Native applications must use the API flows which don't set any cookies.
 The response contains all data required to render the UI.
-On successful login, Ory issues a session token that can be used to authenticate subsequent requests to Ory.
+On successful login, Ory issues a session token that can be used to authenticate following requests to Ory.

-Fetching existing flows
+Fetch existing flows

 If the flow already exists, you can get the flow data using the flow ID through a GET request to /self-service/<login|registration|settings|verification|recovery>/flows?id=<flowID>.
 This is useful in cases where Ory has already initialized the flow and redirected to your application.
 In such a case, the flow ID can be extracted from the URL ?flow= query parameter.